jsmolka/blog/content/posts/horizons/index.md

 - ![](img/cover-the-breach.jpg "The Breach cover (Sep 10)")
 {.fluent}

 The album promotion began five months later with The Breach, continued with Leaving This World Behind and ended with Earthrise.
-The singles have a very coherent cover artwork style, despite being very visually distinct.
-For them and the whole album, Starset teamed up with [Brandon Rike](https://brandonrike.com/) of [Tension Division](https://tensiondivision.com/project/starsethorizons), who served as creative director and lead designer for popular bands like Twenty One Pilots, Korn and Weezer.
+The singles have a very coherent cover artwork style, despite being visually distinct.
+For them and the whole album, Starset teamed up with [Brandon Rike](https://brandonrike.com/), co-founder of [Tension Division](https://tensiondivision.com/project/starsethorizons), who served as creative director and lead designer for popular bands like Twenty One Pilots, Korn and Weezer.

 - ![](img/cover-leaving-this-world-behind.jpg "Leaving This World Behind cover (Sep 24)")
 - ![](img/cover-earthrise.jpg "Earthrise cover (Oct 8)")